North Lebanon city braces for next round of fighting

 "Wounds are still open, people did not forget nor forgive," said a resident in the area who only identified himself as Bassam.

-"Until this is solved by the government by making programs for people to talk to each other and forgive like South Africa nothing will change."
+"Until this is solved by the government by making programmes for people to talk to each other and forgive like South Africa nothing will change."

 Nasser Murad, who was forced to shut his shoe store in Tripoli's main street last month during the height of the fighting, said it was only a matter of time before conflict broke out again.